wso2/docs-is/en/docs/references/extend/myaccount/configure-my-account.md

 ### 5. Operations

-The operations feature can be configured as follows
+The `operations` feature can be configured as follows:

 ```toml
 [myaccount]